-How to remove write protection from an external drive in Windows 8
+How to remove Write Protection from an External Device in Windows 8

-- Hold down the Windows key and tap the letter X.
+- Hold down the Windows key and press the letter X.

-- In the line where something can be typed, type DISKPART and tap
+- In the line where something can be typed, type DISKPART and press Enter.

-- In the new line that says DISKPART type LIST DISK and tap
+- In the new line that says DISKPART type LIST DISK and press Enter.

-- In the next line type Attributes disk clear read-only and tap
+- In the next line type Attributes disk clear read-only and press Enter.

 - The drive should now be cleared of write protection and freely used.
-If not then it is likely to be a hardware issue and should be seen by a professional to recover the data.
+If it is not there may be a hardware issue that should be seen by a qualified technician for further assistance.